NPB's Umpire Evaluation System - Judging the Judges Behind the Scenes

 How Umpire Evaluation Works

-Approximately 60 umpires serve in NPB, assigned to the Central and Pacific Leagues.
+Approximately 60 umpires serve in NPB, under the unified management of the NPB umpiring department since the Central and Pacific League umpiring divisions merged in 2011.
 The NPB Umpiring Department conducts year-round evaluations across four categories: strike-ball accuracy, out-safe accuracy, game management (pace, conflict resolution), and rules knowledge.
 Tracking system introduction in the 2020s enabled objective quantification of strike zone accuracy.
 MLB introduced Zone Evaluation in 2008, with NPB following approximately 15 years later.
 Average umpire accuracy is approximately 90-92%, but drops to 70-75% on borderline pitches.

 Technology Transforming Umpiring